 Dynamite® Crape Myrtle

 Attractive ornamental shrub or small tree with smooth, peeling bark.
 Showy, ruffled, fiery red flowers followed by vibrant orange-red fall foliage.
 Excellent specimen or plant in groups for an explosion of color in the landscape and year-round interest.
 Deciduous.

 - OverviewLight Needs:Full sunWatering Needs:Once established, needs only occasional watering.Average Landscape Size:Moderate growing to 15 to 20 ft. tall and 10 to 15 ft. wide.

 - DetailBotanical Pronunciation:la-ger-STRE-mee-a IN-di-kaPlant type:TreeDeciduous/evergreen:DeciduousSunset climate zones:7 - 10, 12 - 14, 18 - 21Growth rate:ModerateAverage landscape size:Moderate growing; reaches 15 to 20 ft. tall, 10 to 15 ft. wide, in natural form.Foliage color:GreenBlooms:SummerFlower color:RedCompanion PlantsCalifornia Lilac (Ceanothus); Lilyturf (Liriope); Daylily (Hemerocallis); Indian Hawthorn (Rhaphiolepis); Mexican Heather (Cuphea); Agapanthus (Agapanthus)

 - CareCare InformationThrives in average, well-drained soil.
 Water deeply, regularly during first growing season to establish an extensive root system; reduce frequency, once established.
 Feed in early spring.
 Thin young trees in late winter to early spring, leaving 3 to 7 main trunks or canopy branches.
-On older trees, prune only to remove suckers that have emerged from main trunks or ground.Pruning time: late winter.Light Needs:Full sunWatering Needs:Once established, needs only occasional watering.
+On older trees, prune only to remove emerging suckers.Pruning time: late winter.Light Needs:Full sunWatering Needs:Once established, needs only occasional watering.

 - History & LoreHistory:Dynamite® crape myrtle is a product of Carl Whitcom's breeding program, which rather than hybridizing L. indica and L. fauriei, instead focused on evaluating seedlings from an outstanding red cultivar of L. indica, Selections were chosen for mildew resistance, cold hardiness and drought tolerance, and resulted in outstanding new introductions with more vivid colors, longer bloom and in some cases, dark-hued foliage.
 Two of the most popular are Dynamite® (L. indica 'Whit II'), with bright, true red flowers; and Red Rocket ® (L. indica 'Whit IV'), with extra-large, cherry red trusses.Lore:It has been noted that prolonged periods of overcast weather can cause red-flowered crape myrtle flowers to fade to white.